 This action plan lists priority species and rare plant communities targeted for conservation action on public and private land and within each major habitat type.
-The major habitat types include forests and woodlands, aquatic, riparian and floodplain habitats.
+The major habitat types include forests and woodlands, barrens, cliffs and talus, caves and karst, aquatic, riparian, floodplain, developed, and agricultural habitats.
 For each major habitat type the plan identifies stresses that affect priority species, conservation actions to reduce those stresses, climate stresses on those habitats, actions to boost resilience, partners that can assist with conservation actions to implement the plan, and the human benefits of conservation.